Skip to main content

 • News & Noteworthy

 Chemistry graduate student Cocoro Nagasaka works at the interface of environmental and energy sciences.
-And now he’s continuing his research at the Lawrence Livermore National Laboratory, or LLNL, through the prestigious U.S. Department of Energy’s Office of Science Graduate Student Research (SCGSR) program.
+And now he’s continuing his research at the Lawrence Livermore National Laboratory, or LLNL, through the prestigious U.S. Department of Energy’s Office of Science Graduate Student Research program.

 • by Greg Watry

-• May 14, 2026
+• April 17, 2026

 • Science & Technology